 While using SafeDNS in the network with Active Directory, or local resources with non-public DNS records, you should consider that the SafeDNS service won't be able to resolve such local DNS records.
-It means that by default you will not have access to any resources/hosts in the non-public DNS and AD resources.
+It means that by default you will have no access to any resources/hosts in the non-public DNS and AD resources.
 It's a common issue when you're working with any public DNS service, like ours.

 - Installation of special version of SafeDNS Agent